Rating the 25 players Madrid have signed from the Premier League

 Real Madrid fans weren’t particularly happy about the idea of replacing Keylor Navas, and Courtois didn’t exactly convince them it was the right move during his first season in Spain.

-“There are times when I feel that I am not appreciated enough,” Courtois said in February 2019, but he turned that around with an impressive second campaign.
+“There are times when I feel that I am not appreciated enough,” Courtois said in February 2019, but he’s since turned that around with some absolutely blinding performances between the sticks.

 One of five players to make the move on a temporary basis, with United looking to offload the Mexican forward he joined Real on loan in 2014 with the option to buy the following year.